francois-berder/iot-heater/README.md

 Heater controllers are built around a ESP8266 which controls two solid state relays.
 A small 220VAC to 5VDC module is used to power the ESP8266.
 See Kicad files in folder `hardware` for more information.

+See `docs/iot_heater_assembly_guide.md` for more information on how to assemble the heater controller.

 ### Firmware